Tensorflow-User-Group-Azerbaijan/baku-paper-reading-group/README.md

 The purpose of the group is to provide a platform for intellectual discussions on latest topics in machine learning.
 We welcome all passionate machine learning developers, researchers, students to participate.
 Each week we will discuss a different paper.
 The paper to discuss is announced about one week in advance by the organizer.
 All participants are expected to read the paper before the meeting.

 Meetings (usually) will take place on Sundays at 19:00 on Zoom and some paper discussions can be shared on Youtube.
 The discussion is limited to 1.5 hour.
+We may adjust the meeting frequencies as needed.

 The reading group consists of a weekly meeting and a mailing list.
 Please subscribe our mailing list at [this](will be added) link.
 When registering the mailing list, please use your primary email.